-For the majority of our nation’s seniors, the thought of needing to move into a nursing home or assisted living facility is an unpleasant one.
-And who can blame them; the comfort and familiarity of home allows them to decide independently when to fall asleep and when to wake up, what to eat for each meal, what activities to engage in, and more.
-Thankfully, it is a viable option for many seniors to age at home due to the variety of home care services that are now available.
-Below are four different types of care that can be provided right in a senior’s home:
+For most of our nation’s seniors, the thought of needing to move into a nursing home or assisted living facility is an unpleasant one.
+Who can blame them?
+The comfort and familiarity of home allows them the independence to decide for themselves when to fall asleep, what they want to eat, and the activities they want to engage in.
+Thankfully, aging at home is a viable option for many seniors due to the variety of home care services now available.
+Below are four different types of care and support that can be provided right in a senior’s home.

-- Private Duty: Private duty home care services are comprised of non-medical care that can include such assistance as companionship, house cleaning and meal preparation, transportation and errand-running, personal care, specialized dementia care, and more.
-Private duty home care is typically covered by the senior or his or her family members.
-There are, as well, some services that may be covered by long-term care insurance, workers’ compensation, or veterans’ benefits.
-Note, however, that Medicare does not cover private duty home care services when there is a long-term need.
+- Private Duty In-Home Care Services: Private duty home care is non-medical care that can include such types of assistance as companionship, house cleaning and meal preparation, transportation and errand-running, personal care, specialized dementia care, and more.
+Private duty in-home care is typically paid for by the senior or their family members.
+Some services may be covered by long-term care insurance, workers’ compensation, or veterans’ benefits.

-- Home Health: Home health care includes skilled nursing assistance, typically following an injury or for chronic conditions, with services such as diabetes care, wound care, injections, blood pressure monitoring, and other treatments that require nursing skills.
-Home health care can also encompass therapy services, such as physical therapy, occupational therapy, and speech therapy.
-Some home health care needs may be covered through Medicare, when specific conditions are met.
+- Home Health: Home health care includes skilled nursing assistance, typically following an injury but also for chronic conditions.
+Services offered include diabetes care, wound care, injections, blood pressure monitoring, and other treatments that require nursing skills.
+Home health care can also encompass services such as physical therapy, occupational therapy, and speech therapy.
+Some home health care needs may be covered through Medicare when specific conditions are met.

-- Geriatric Care Management: Geriatric care managers (or Aging Life Care Specialists) assist with handling the details of a senior’s life and estate that are not covered by direct care providers, such as management of finances.
-They can also coordinate other care services for the senior, mediate family communications, and provide assistance with changing living arrangements or closing up of a household.
-Geriatric care management is almost always an out-of-pocket expense.
+- Geriatric Care Management: Geriatric care managers (or Aging Life Care Specialists) assist with handling the details of a senior’s life and estate that are not covered by direct care providers, such as the management of finances.
+Geriatric Care Managers also coordinate other care services for seniors such as mediating family communications, providing assistance with changing living arrangements, or closing up of a household.
+This type of support is almost always an out-of-pocket expense.

-- Hospice: Hospice care is available in the home when patients are nearing the end of a terminal illness, and it is designed to provide comfort and support for both the senior and his or her family.
+- Hospice: Hospice care is available in the home when patients are nearing the end of a terminal illness.
+It provides comfort and support for both the senior and their family.
 Hospice offers a full range of services that can include nursing, emotional health, and spiritual needs.
 Hospice care is usually covered by most private insurance providers and through Medicare when the appropriate requirements are met.